 - Blatant Lies: Again, on the planet in the afterlife where heroines train.
 They are all scandalized by the coming of two living and gorgeous men, the fact that they happen to be scantly dressed is just because those are their training uniforms and don't you dare to say otherwise!

-- Cannibalism Superpower: Kyonshi, being a vampire, can't change his body anymore, and while this gives him the benefit of never losing the good shape he reached at the peak of his life -a very good shape, since he is a master on the same tier of Roshi and Shen- this means he can't become any stronger with training.
+- Cannibalism Superpower: Kyonshi can't naturally change his body anymore as a vampire.
+While this gives him the benefit of never losing the good shape he reached at the peak of his life - a very good shape, since he is a master on the same tier of Roshi and Shen - this means he can't improve with training.
 But there are other means for vampires/sorcerers to make their body stronger...

 - Catapult Nightmare: Yamcha has one, when he dreams of the time C20 almost killed him, and wakes up jumping, sweating and with the hands on his chest.